-In the output of the diagram, call, and export commands, the X or Y copy number may be wrong if the gender of the reference (-y/--male-reference) or sample (-g) was not specified correctly.
-If sample gender was not specified on the command line, check the command's logged status messages to see if the sample's gender was guessed incorrectly.
+In the output of the diagram, call, and export commands, the X or Y copy number may be wrong if the sex of the reference (-y/--male-reference) or sample (-x) was not specified correctly.
+If sample sex was not specified on the command line, check the command's logged status messages to see if the sample's sex was guessed incorrectly.